Where to Get Wyrdwood in New World

 However, these Wyrdwood Trees are pretty scarce.
 On the bright side, once you find a few Wyrdwood Trees, they are always close to each other.

 To chop these trees down, I highly suggest upgrading your Logging Axe to the Steel Logging Axe.
 This should be the absolute minimum to be efficiently farming Wyrdwood.

 While you can still use the Flint or Iron Logging Axe tier to chop them down, it might take you more than a minute to chop down a single Wyrdwood Tree.

 Best Places to Farm for Wyrdwood

-For the best places or farming spots for Wyrdwood Trees, the image above has around 12 nodes, with 8 of them closely bunched up together.
+If you’re wondering where to farm Wyrdwood in New World, pay attention to the image above, which has around 12 nodes, with 8 of them closely bunched up together.
 Most players overlook this area as there are few main quests or side quests to finish around.